krichardson2/samms/README.md

 # ADC -> DMA Source Code

 Apparently the .IOC files do not open properly in the STM32CubeIDE if pulled from here.
 The main source code has all the proper initialization within.
+The initialization steps are also outlined [here](https://docs.google.com/document/d/1qkgSoZE3QrpV7r2WLNOdz0vMn0RVLeRlGni07C8RmEA/edit?usp=sharing)

 ## Files